-Recent Elections: The most recent national elections were the 2017 presidential elections and the 2016 parliamentary election.
-In a 2017 report, an Organization for Security and Cooperation in Europe (OSCE) limited election observation mission assessed the presidential elections as orderly and efficient.
-The mission, however, noted allegations of vote buying and candidates’ involvement in corruption during the presidential elections.
+Recent Elections: The most recent national elections were the 2017 presidential election and the 2016 parliamentary elections.
+In a 2017 report, an Organization for Security and Cooperation in Europe (OSCE) limited election observation mission assessed the presidential election as orderly and efficient.
+The mission, however, noted allegations of vote-buying and candidates’ involvement in corruption during the presidential election.
 The OSCE noted there was legal uncertainty surrounding the first-ever presidential runoff in 2017 because the electoral legal framework contained few runoff provisions.
-While the General Election Commission issued clarifying regulations in a timely manner, there was widespread perception that parties blurred the line between governing and campaigning between the two rounds of voting.
+While the General Election Commission issued clarifying regulations in a timely manner, there was a widespread perception that political parties blurred the line between governing and campaigning during nonelection periods.

 Section 4.
 Corruption and Lack of Transparency in Government

-The criminal code offers immunity from punishment to any persons who reported they bribed an official at the official’s request.
-In addition, an amendment criminalizes the misuse of an official position to offer or give preference to close associates or family members when awarding contracts.
+The criminal code offers immunity from punishment to anyone who reported they bribed an official at the official’s request.
+In addition, the law criminalizes the misuse of an official position to offer or give preference to close associates or family members when awarding contracts.
 Nonetheless, private enterprises reported instances in which government employees pressured them to pay bribes to act on applications, obtain permits, and complete registrations.

-The IAAC is the principal agency responsible for investigating corruption, assisted at times by the NPA’s Organized Crime Division.
+The IAAC is the principal agency responsible for investigating corruption, assisted at times by the National Police Agency’s Economic Crime Division of the Criminal Police Department for more routine cases.
+The IAAC has investigatory responsibility for corruption and crimes committed by military personnel and on- duty police officers.
 Although questions about the IAAC’s political impartiality persisted, the public viewed the agency as effective.
-It utilized a standard operating procedure to guide the correct handling of investigations of corruption allegations.
-It permitted only electronic tender submissions and maintained a black list of companies that violated rules on government procurement.
-The IAAC conducted training for 6,000 public officials.
-It also sponsored several public awareness campaigns on television, in social media, and in press conferences that highlighted its work.
+It utilized a standard operating procedure to guide the handling of investigations of corruption allegations and maintained a blacklist of companies that violated government procurement rules.
+The IAAC conducted 64 training sessions for 4,947 public officials and regularly sponsored public awareness campaigns on television, in social media, and in press conferences that highlighted its work.

-Financial Disclosure: The law requires civil servants to report holdings and outside sources of income for themselves, their spouses, parents, children, and live-in siblings.
+Financial Disclosure: The law requires civil servants and elected officials to report assets and outside sources of income for themselves, their spouses, parents, children, and live-in siblings.
 It also aims to prevent conflicts of interest between official duties and the private interests of those in public service roles, and to regulate and monitor conflicts of interest to specify that officials act in the public interest.
-The law requires candidates for public office to submit financial statements and questionnaires on personal business interests to be eligible to run.
+The law requires candidates for public office to submit financial statements and questionnaires on personal business interests.